TencentARC/PhotoMaker/README.md

 ```

 # ⏬ Download Models
-The model will be automatically downloaded through following two lines:
+The model will be automatically downloaded through the following two lines:

 ```python
 from huggingface_hub import hf_hub_download